andrewgremlich/ai-freelance/SCRIPT.md

 Box breathing is a form of breathing meditation where you inhale for 4 seconds, hold your breath for 4 seconds, exhale for 4 seconds, hold your breath for for seconds, and then repeat as many times as you like or need.
 Because each of the 4 steps is 4 seconds long is the reason why it's called box breathing, with a box having for equal length sides.
 There are other forms of breathing meditation, if you're curious to look at it later.

 I want to introduce box breathing because one of the benefits of meditation is stress management.
 When I first started my career out of college, so many new things happened to cause me stress: I was going into something new and unfamiliar, I had to learn how to work in the software engineering field, and my mother had recently passed away.
 It seemed as if I could explode at the stress any minute.
-I complained and vented to my friend, and I felt deeply that I needed to get this better handled, no matter how much I thought my stress was justified.
+I complained and vented to my friends, and I felt deeply that I needed to get this handled, no matter how much I thought my stress was justified.

 I went to a NodeJS conference in San Francisco where a speaker promoted meditation to help stress management.
 This did pique my interest, so I downloaded Headspace to try meditation.
 After one practice session, I immediately felt how relaxed I got.
 With this small segment, I hope to inspire proper stress management, and all the better if it's meditation.